samanfrm/ADRtarget/README.md

 The 2 files provided, baseMatrix and v1_compounds_FDA_model_format_*_ocr_bool.csv, where * is either SOC or HLGT, are the inputs for the R script.

+Please note that the R code contains references to baseMatrix.Rdata.
+This is a matrix containing compound identifiers on rows (cid1, cid2, cid3, ...) and assay labels on columns.
+In the work reported in the paper, this was obtained from Novartis in vitro assay data.
+As we are not able to release this data, the column headers in these data matrices contain non-informative assay labels (A1, A2, A3, for assays 1, 2, 3, etc. discretized into ranges as described in methods (“A1_CL1”, “A1_CL2”, “A1_CL3”, “A2_CL1”, “A2_CL2”, “A2_CL3”, etc).
+For this reason, while the code shows analyses on the redefined BSEP ranges, we excluded these sample input and output files from the example data as they are for illustration purposes only.
+Likewise, since the sample data is provided to help interested researchers apply our algorithms to their data, we excluded sample input and output for the analysis using a different random number generator seed.

 With the latest version of utiml package, their accuracy formula was changed and so the summary metrics results were not consistent.
 If you use the latest utiml version as well, please use the custom code to use the standard accuracy formula